colinxr/junction-bank/.development-context/tickets/categories/TICKET-003.md

 -   [ ] 100% unit test coverage
 -   [ ] All 30+ test cases pass
 -   [ ] No infrastructure dependencies (pure domain logic)
--   [ ] no references to Type or Recurring.
+-   [ ] No references to type or isRecurring fields per PRD v1.1

 ## Validation Checklist